If you have a broken mother-daughter relationship, empathy, active listening, and working on yourself can help improve the connection.

 Practice reflective listening

 Reflective listening involves paying special attention to the content and feelings your daughter is expressing when she talks.
-It’s about letting the other person know they are understood.
+It’s about being emotionally available and letting the other person know they are understood.

 “Show her that you’re listening and attuned by reflecting back what she is saying as she speaks,” says Fish.